EternityForest/EmberOS/README.md

 mirrordirector.raspbian.org
 archive.raspberrypi.org
 mirror.web-ster.com
+raspbian.raspberrypi.org
 ```
 to `/etc/squid-deb-proxy/mirror-dstdomain.acl`

 to enable that machine to act as a cache server.

+If you get weird 403 forbidden errors, just disable the cache,
+someone is probably running a conflicting one.

 ## Using an RTC
 Add one of these lines to /boot/config.txt